justinlettau/sql-source-control/README.md

     // directory to script data (relative to root) "data": "./data"

-    // directory to script procs (relative to root) "procs": "./stored-procedures",
+    // directory to script procs (relative to root), or false "procs": "./stored-procedures",

-    // directory to script scalar functions (relative to root) "scalar-valued": "./functions/scalar-valued",
+    // directory to script scalar functions (relative to root), or false "scalar-valued": "./functions/scalar-valued",

-    // directory to script schemas (relative to root) "schemas": "./schemas",
+    // directory to script schemas (relative to root), or false "schemas": "./schemas",

-    // directory to script table functions (relative to root) "table-valued": "./functions/table-valued",
+    // directory to script table functions (relative to root), or false "table-valued": "./functions/table-valued",

-    // directory to script table-valued parameters (relative to root) "table-valued-parameters": "./user-defined-types/table-valued-parameters"
+    // directory to script table-valued parameters (relative to root), or false "table-valued-parameters": "./user-defined-types/table-valued-parameters"

-    // directory to script tables (relative to root) "tables": "./tables",
+    // directory to script tables (relative to root), or false "tables": "./tables",

-    // directory to script triggers (relative to root) "triggers": "./triggers",
+    // directory to script triggers (relative to root), or false "triggers": "./triggers",

-    // directory to script views (relative to root) "views": "./views"
+    // directory to script views (relative to root), or false` "views": "./views"
   },